Dogecoin presents buying opportunity before DOGE returns to $0.28

-Dogecoin price develops powerful bullish reversal patterns on its candlestick chart and Point and Figure chart
+Dogecoin price dips below rising wedge and finds buyers, bulls eye a return above the lower trendline

-Dogecoin price is overwhelmingly bearish on its daily Ichimoku chart.
-However, that trend will likely find a violent reversal or a robust corrective move very soon.
-The primary reason for this reversal, on the candlestick chart, is the presence of a falling wedge pattern.
+Dogecoin price remains overwhelmingly bearish on its daily Ichimoku chart.
+The close below the rising wedge on Monday added to fears that a capitulation move for Dogecoin may be coming up.
+However, recent intraday buying pressure has mitigated some of those fears.

-Out of all the standard geometric patterns in technical analysis (specifically Japanese candlesticks or American bar charts), wedge patterns have the highest positive expectancy ratio of turning into profitable trade setups.
-Wedge patterns define an overbought/oversold market and represent excess.
-A rising wedge is a bearish reversal pattern, and a falling wedge is a bullish reversal pattern.
+Wedge patterns have some of the highest positive expectancy ratios of chart patterns, often turning into profitable trade setups.
+Wedge patterns are the definition of an overbought/oversold market and represent excess.
+The current falling wedge pattern is a warning sign to traders who are short because the falling wedge is a powerful bullish reversal pattern.

+Bulls are likely eyeing a daily close that positions Dogecoin price above the lower trendline of the rising wedge as an area to enter long.
+Given the oversold and extreme lows in all of DOGE's oscillators, a fast spike higher towards the $0.25 is very likely.

 DOGE/USDT Daily Ichimoku Chart